 Ghee is ubiquitous in Ayurvedic medicine and Indian cooking alike.
 An aromatic substance that is solid at room temperature and melts into a liquid as it warms, ghee is made by boiling off the milk solids from unsalted butter, leaving only the golden oil behind.

 Ghee has a very high flash point of 485 degrees F., which makes it one of the best oils to use for cooking.

 I’ll talk more about the role of ghee in Ayurvedic detox in just a bit.
-First, let’s take a short dive into the molecular makeup of ghee, and I will tell you about its secret component.
+First, let’s take a short dive into the molecular makeup of ghee:

 The Active Ingredient – Also Made in Your Gut!

 Let’s start with butter, the raw material from which ghee is made.
-The primary fatty acid in butter is call butyric acid, so named because it was first discovered in butter.
-Butyric acid, also known as butyrate, is a short chain fatty acid (SCFA) that the intestinal tract thrives on, as it helps to protect the integrity of the gut wall, and then some!
+The primary fatty acid in butter is called butyric acid, so named because it was first discovered in butter.
+Butyric acid, also known as butyrate, is a short-chain fatty acid (SCFA) that the intestinal tract thrives on, as it helps to protect the integrity of the gut wall, and then some!
 (1)

-Well, the process of making ghee yields an even more concentrated source of butyric acid than butter.
-But there is another source of butyric acid: the busy beneficial microbes in your gut.
+The process of making ghee yields an even more concentrated source of butyric acid than butter.
+But there is another source of butyric acid: The busy beneficial microbes in your gut.

 How the Gut Bugs Make Ghee – and What They Do with It

-Much of the healthy fiber that we eat directly feeds the intricate microbiology in the gut.
-In turn, the gut bugs convert this ingested fiber to butyric acid, the primary ingredient in ghee.
-Yep – the bugs in the gut are making their own ghee, or at least the major component of ghee!
+Much of the healthy fiber that we eat directly feeds the microbes in the gut.
+In turn, the gut bugs convert this ingested fiber into butyric acid, the primary ingredient in ghee.
+Yep, many of the bugs in the gut are making their own ghee, or at least the major component of ghee.
 (4)